BDC Hamburger Icon

 • Report filing timeline: Ideally, the employee will file a claim within 24 to 48 hours of an incident.
 However, this goal may sometimes be unrealistic.
 That’s why the employee should know how long they have, under state law, to file claims.
 You should emphasize that claims filed outside this time frame could lead to a loss of benefits.
 Check your state’s guidelines to determine its report filing deadlines.

-• Healthcare options: In some states, you can designate the specific doctors employees can see to treat work-related illnesses and injuries.
-Regardless of whether this provision applies in your state, your HR team should thoroughly explain the employee’s healthcare options.
+• Healthcare options: In some states, employers can designate specific doctors employees must see for work-related illnesses and injuries.
+Regardless of state-specific provisions, your HR team should thoroughly explain the employee’s healthcare options.

 • Additional healthcare considerations: Employees should be advised to retain all paperwork from their doctor visits.
 Additionally, although healthcare facilities usually file claims directly with your workers’ compensation provider, you should still give your employee the provider’s contact information.
 Lastly, ensure employees know whether their travel costs to and from healthcare appointments are reimbursable.

-• Wages: In cases where an injury or illness puts an employee out of work, it’s important to discuss how their wages will be replaced during their leave.
-Requirements vary by state and may sometimes include a maximum leave wage amount.
+• Wages: If an injury or illness prevents an employee from working, discuss how their wages will be replaced during their leave.
+Requirements vary by state and may include a maximum leave wage amount.

 4. You file a formal claim.